2025-26 college football bowl confidence picks: Rankings from proven model

 Top 2025-26 college football bowl confidence picks

-One of the model's most confident picks is that No. 21 Houston, a 3.5-point favorite, gets a double-digit win over LSU in the Texas Bowl on Dec.
+One of the model's most confident picks is that No. 21 Houston, a 3-point favorite, gets a double-digit win over LSU in the Texas Bowl on Dec.
 27. Not only is this game in Texas, but it's in Houston, providing the obvious home-field advantage for the Cougars, as LSU has lost its last four games outside of Tiger Stadium.
-Meanwhile, the Cougars are 5-1 straight-up when favored this season, and the Tigers' offense limps into this matchup as it has a total of four touchdowns over the last four games and won't have quarterback Garrett Nussmeier.
-That's the same number that Houston had in its last game, alone, as the model has the Cougars winning in 80% of simulations.
+Meanwhile, the Cougars are 5-1 straight-up when favored this season, and the Tigers' offense limps into this matchup as it has a total of four touchdowns over the last four games and won't have quarterback Garrett Nussmeier, as Michael Van Buren Jr. will make the start.
+Those four TDs are the same number that Houston had in its last game, alone, as the model has the Cougars winning in 80% of simulations.
 See all of the model's college football bowl confidence picks here.

 How to make college football bowl confidence picks